 This category celebrates the incredible tech companies with a turnover of up to £10m across all sectors that have been making their mark during the last year.
 They can include micro businesses to international companies doing amazing things with tech.
 Entries should demonstrate their commitment to tech innovation.

-This category celebrates the incredible tech companies with a turnover of up to £50m across all sectors that have been making their mark during the last year.
+This category celebrates the incredible tech companies with a turnover of £10-£30m across all sectors that have been making their mark during the last year.
 They can include micro businesses to international companies doing amazing things with tech.
 Entries should demonstrate their commitment to tech innovation.

 With the next generation growing up as digital natives, it’s clear that the future of the sector is in their hands.
 With many of tech’s brightest stars making an impact before the age of 30, it’s clear there is some exciting potential coming up through the ranks.
-Entrants must be under the age of 30 (by November 20, 2018) and already making a name for themselves in the sector.
+Entrants must be under the age of 30 on the date of the awards ceremony and already making a name for themselves in the sector.

 Businesses need dynamic entrepreneurs and the tech sector has more than the most.
 Some have high profiles but other prefer to work tirelessly behind the scenes away from the public eye.
 The judges want to recognise the tycoons with the x-factor.
 They could be an unsung hero of a team, a founder, CEO or CTO, or someone who takes more of a supporting role.